ingokegel/jclasslib/modules/data/packages.md

 # Package org.gjt.jclasslib.io

-This package contains classes which convert between the class file format and the reprensentations defined in the packages `org.gjt.jclasslib.structures` and `org.gjt.jclasslib.bytecode`.
+This package contains classes which convert between the class file format and the representations defined in the packages `org.gjt.jclasslib.structures` and `org.gjt.jclasslib.bytecode`.